Have you ever wondered why thyme is one of the most popular herbs to grow in the garden? Well, I’ve got you covered.

 Thyme is easy to grow from seed, and you can plant it in almost any garden, even in soil that contains clay.
 You can either plant seeds directly in the ground or begin with starter plants from the nursery.
 The only requirement is a well-drained area with plenty of sunlight.

 Thyme plants require full sun in the garden and do best with six or more hours of sunlight.
-It is a perennial, low-growing shrubby herb that reaches between six and twelve inches high.
+It is a perennial, low-growing, shrubby herb that reaches a height of between 6 and 12 inches.

 The leaves on the thyme plant are small and narrow on tough stems.
 In the spring, thyme has abundant blooms in various shades of white, pink, lavender, or purple.